fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 achieve some goal, such as _making a game_.
 You can always optimize your game later, when you'll have something working and playable.

+## Final Steps

-Two more steps before we can run the game, we need to call `restore_resources` for each animation.
+Three more steps before we can run the game, we need to call `restore_resources` for each animation.
 To do that, the script trait has `on_restore_resources` method, add the following code to `impl ScriptTrait for Player`

 ```rust,no_run